 Tip #2: When expecting a big end-of-year bonus, open a retirement account by December 31st

 Depending on the requirements, you may not be eligible for your employer-sponsored 401(k), or for whatever reason, you may want to put your money elsewhere.
 In either case, one alternative would be to open a traditional IRA with a financial institution of your choice.
-Just keep in mind that you can only contribute up to $5,500 ($6,500 for those age 50 and over) to an IRA in 2017.
-(See also: 401(k) vs IRA: How to Decide) Another alternative is to make sure that your employer sets up your 401(k) plan by December 31, 2017 so that your retirement account is eligible for tax year 2016.
-If you’re expecting a big end-of-year commission or bonus payment, your employer can use it to make a contribution to your retirement account until your tax filing deadline (April 17, 2018).
-Given that you can contribute up to $18,000 in 2017 ($24,000 for those age 50 and over) to a 401(k) in 2017, you could reduce your taxable income considerably.
-(These maximum contribution limits will increase in 2018.)
+Just keep in mind that you can only contribute up to $6,500 ($7,500 for those age 50 and over) to an IRA in 2023.
+(See also: 401(k) vs IRA: How to Decide).
+If you’re expecting a big end-of-year commission or bonus payment, your employer can use it to make a contribution to your retirement account until your tax filing deadline.
+Given that you can contribute up to $22,500 in 2023 ($30,000 for those age 50 and over) to a 401(k) in 2023, you could reduce your taxable income considerably.
 Rules vary per retirement account (e.g. formulas for employer matching), so check with your plan administrator on how to optimize your bonus for retirement saving and tax purposes.
-401(k) providers (Human Interest included) will require at least a few months of setup time due to IRS regulations so if you want to set up a 401(k) plan before the end of the year, be sure to start looking in to it ASAP!

 Tip #3: Use Form 1040-ES to make additional federal tax payments